Frequently Asked Questions

 To download a copy of ATPE's professional liability insurance coverage, please click here.

 In general, your membership is established at 11:59 p.m. on the day that your paper or online application is received in the ATPE state office or your application is received, signed, and dated by a designated ATPE representative.
 The effective membership date for prospective members whose applications are received in the state office prior to August 1, 2021, is August 1, 2021, at 12:01 a.m.
 Join early to ensure that you receive the most comprehensive benefits.

 *THE EDUCATORS PROFESSIONAL LIABILITY INSURANCE POLICY IS UNDERWRITTEN BY NATIONAL UNION FIRE INSURANCE CO.
 OF PITTSBURGH, PA.
 ALL COVERAGE IS SUBJECT TO THE EXPRESS TERMS OF THE MASTER INSURANCE POLICY ISSUED TO ATPE AND KEPT ON FILE AT THE ATPE STATE OFFICE.
 Coverage applies to an insured’s activities within his/her professional capacity and does not apply to activities that predate the coverage period.
 View insurance policy details here.
 Eligibility for ATPE membership benefits is contingent upon ATPE’s receipt of the entire annual membership dues amount for your appropriate membership category.
-A disruption in payments to an authorized payment plan may result in discontinuation of such benefits, including cancellation of insurance coverage for the entire membership year retroactive to Aug.
-1 or your membership date.
+A disruption in payments to an authorized payment plan may result in discontinuation of membership benefits, including cancellation of insurance coverage.
 ATPE reserves the right to determine eligibility for the appropriate membership category.
-The membership year runs from Aug.
-1–July 31.
+The membership year runs from August 1–July 31.